tencent cloud

 .enableBatching(false)

-// Complete path of the topic in the format of `persistent://cluster (tenant) ID/namespace/topic name`
+// Full topic path, in the format of persistent://cluster (tenant) ID/namespace/topic name.

 .topic("persistent://pulsar-xxx/sdk_java/topic2").create();